Why Do Dogs Run Away? 6 Reasons Behind It

 - An unfamiliar environment

-Even if they do, you’ll have tools you need to be reunited again.
+Even if they do run away, you’ll have everything you need to be reunited again.

 Got a friend or a loved one with an escape artist dog at home?
-Share this post with them – and never worry about losing your dog again.
+Share this post with them – and let’s help build a safer, kinder world for our furry friends together.